vl4ds/Documentation/device-type-developers-guide/overview.rst

 document <https://graph.api.smartthings.com/ide/doc/capabilities>`__
 that lists all available capabilities.

-Device-type handlers may declare that they support one or many capabilities.
+Device handlers may declare that they support one or many capabilities.
 A device type for a switch may support the "Switch" and "Actuator" capabilities, for example.

 Capabilities may have attributes and commands (discussed below).
 When your device type defines capabilities, you are stating that your device supports the given capability and its associated attributes and commands.